NREL/OpenOA/contributing.md

 All changes must be documented appropriately in CHANGELOG.md in the [Unreleased] section.

 ## Release Process

+This section is a reference for OpenOA's maintainers to keep processes largely consistent over time, regardless of who the core developers are.

 1. Bump version number and metadata in `openoa/__init__.py`
 2. Bump version numbers of any dependencies in `setup.py`.
 Be sure to separate to keep dependencies